When to visit the vet?

 Prevention

-The preventionPrevention includes measures taken to prevent diseases or injuries.
+PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of juvenile hepatic fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
 In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function. focuses primarily on genetic counseling and breeding control.
-In breeds that are predisposed to the disease, it is important to perform genetic tests to identify carriers of the disease and avoid their breeding.
-This can help minimize the spread of the responsible mutations in the populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment..
+In breeds predisposed to the disease, it is important to perform genetic testing to identify carriers of the disease and avoid breeding them.
+This can help minimize the spread of responsible mutations in the populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment..

 In addition, it is important to support liver health through a balanced diet and the avoidance of liver toxins.
 Regular veterinary examinations can help detect early signs of the disease and react in a timely manner.